Nyc clouds

 • The malicious document is masked behind corporate user authentication.

 Proofpoint has seen numerous SharePoint attacks not detected behind other email security solutions in our recent proof of concept (POC) data.
-These organizations have reported that API-based post-delivery tools are struggling to stop these types of attacks.
+These organisations have reported that API-based post-delivery tools are struggling to stop these types of attacks.

 • Volume of messages shared by the same account